 Carefully think about how important power is to your car.
 Do you really need to accelerate faster?
 How often will you be hauling something with your vehicle?
 Just keep in mind you can save money upfront and over time with a four-cylinder.

 Driving a stick isn’t a necessary skill anymore.
-In fact, according to U.S. News & World Report, only 18 percent of American drivers know how to drive a manual transmission could be as low as 18 percent.
+In fact, according to U.S. News & World Report, the percentage of American drivers who know how to drive a manual transmission could be as low as 18 percent.

 When buying a car, think about the transmission.
 In some cases, you can get a better price on a used car with a stick shift.
 Because the potential buying pool is much smaller, sellers need to motivate buyers by offering lower prices.

-However, the Los Angeles Times reports, less than 3 percent of cars sold in the U.S. are manual transmissions.
+However, The Los Angeles Times reports that less than 3 percent of cars sold in the U.S. are manual transmissions.
 If you buy new, you might have to pay more for a manual transmission, since sports cars are more likely to have a stick shift.

 Or you might not even have the option.
 The Los Angeles Times also reports that only 27 percent of new models offer the manual transmission option.